Psamtik III: Defeat and imprisonment

 Psamtik ruled Egypt for no more than six months.
 A few days after his coronation, rain fell at Thebes, which was a rare event that frightened some Egyptians, who interpreted this as a bad omen.
 The young and inexperienced pharaoh was no match for the invading Persians.
 After the Persians, under Cambyses, had crossed the Sinai desert with the aid of the Arabians, a battle was fought near Pelusium, a city on Egypt's eastern frontier, in the spring of 525 BC and the Egyptians were defeated.
 Consequently, Psamtik and his army were compelled to withdraw to Memphis.
 The Persians captured the city after a long siege, and, subsequently Psamtik himself.
 Shortly thereafter, Cambyses ordered the public execution of two thousand of the principal citizens, including (according to some sources) a son of the fallen pharaoh.

-Meeting Between Cambyses II and Psammetichus III.
+Meeting Between Cambyses II and Psammetichus III painted by Jean-Adrien Guignet.

 Captivity and suicide

 Psamtik III surrendering to Cambyses (19th century illustration).

 Psamtik's captivity and subsequent suicide are described in The Histories by Herodotus, Book III, sections 14 and 15.
 Psamtik's daughter and the daughters of all the Egyptian noblemen were enslaved.
 Psamtik's son and two thousand other sons of noblemen were sentenced to death, in retaliation for the murder of the Persian ambassador and the two hundred crew of his boat.
 An "old man who had once been the king's friend" was reduced to beggary.
 All these people were brought before Psamtik to test his reaction, and he only became upset after seeing the state of the beggar.

 Psamtik's compassion for the beggar caused him to be spared, but his son had already been executed.
-The deposed pharaoh was then raised up to live in the entourage of the Persian King.
+The deposed pharaoh was then raised up to live in the entourage of the Persian King in Susa, the Persian capital.
 After a while, however, Psamtik attempted to raise a rebellion among the Egyptians.
 When Cambyses learned of this, Psamtik is reported by Herodotus to have drunk bull's blood and immediately died.